 - 2. If the password is incorrect, the following may happen: - You see a "wrong password" message and a prompt to try again.
 Enter the correct password to proceed. - If you enter an incorrect password several times in succession, the projector displays a request code and a message to contact Epson Support.
-Do not attempt to enter the password again.
 When you contact Epson Support, provide the displayed request code and proof of ownership for assistance in unlocking the projector.